 Only money needed for lunch or after-school events should be brought to school.
 Personal belongings such as books, purses, bookbags, etc. should not be left unattended.
 All personal items should be marked with the student's name.
 If a student chooses to bring any valuable items / electronic devices to school, Leesville Middle School assumes no liability for lost/stolen items.

-Per board policy, if a student is using an electronic device during the school day, a staff member will confiscate the device and turn it in to the main office to be picked up by a parent.
-The parent must sign for the phone and present picture identification.
+Per board policy, if a student is using a BYOD electronic device inappropriately during the school day, a staff member will confiscate the device and turn it in to the main office to be picked up by a parent/guardian.
+The parent/guardian must sign for the phone and present picture identification.
 Repeat offenders could lose privileges and face other consequences.

 Lockers are provided in the locker rooms for students to use during their PE period.
 Students must bring a lock from home and MUST lock / secure items.
 The student will remove the lock from the locker at the end of class.
 Clothing and other items should not be brought in to the gym.
 The locker room doors will be locked during class.
 LRMS and its staff are not responsible for missing items.